 Capital Gains Tax is levied on Debt Funds depending upon the holding duration of the fund units.
 If you redeem the units of the fund before 3 years of investment, short term capital gains tax (STCG) is applied as per the tax slab.
 And, if you redeem the investment including capital gains post 3 years of investment, 20% Long Term Capital Gains Tax is levied, with the benefit of indexation.

 2. Large Cap Mutual Funds

-According to market capitalisation, Large Cap companies are top 100 companies with market cap more than or equal to 20,000 crores.
-The Mutual Funds investing in equity & equity related securities of Large Cap companies are called Large Cap Funds.
+According to market capitalisation, Large Cap companies are top 100 companies with a market cap more than or equal to 20,000 crores.
+The Mutual Funds investing in equity & equity-related securities of Large Cap companies are called Large Cap Funds.
 These funds are considered excellent for quick investments and smart returns over a period of 3 to 5 years.